Feast of the Black Nazarene: Crowd participation

 An estimated 8,124,050 devotees participated in the 2025 procession: at the Quirino Grandstand; on the route; in and around the church.
 The number was higher by compared to the previous year with 6,532,501 devotees, thus becoming one of the biggest crowds in the religious festival's history.

 Such high figures were reported even prior to the pandemic; for instance, the number of participated devotees in 2015 was placed at nine million.

 In 2014, media outlets reported that there were 10 million participants—supposedly a record high—which, according to the National Capital Region Police Office, included a purported three million at the pre-procession mass at Luneta.
 However, this only caused confusion as the National Disaster Risk Reduction and Management Council estimated only 300,000 devotees in the procession and the masses.
-The Church later explained that the figure covers attendance at the activities which included the pasasalamat and the pahalik.
+The Church later explained that the figure covers attendance at the activities which included the pasasalamat and the pahalík.
 Meanwhile, Metro Manila Development Authority chairperson Francis Tolentino placed the number of the participants in the festivities at 10–12 million.